gabriele-costa/pests/PITCHME.md

 Given two transition systems A and B, their (parallel) composition has
 - a state for each pair of A's and B's states
 - an initial/final state for each pair of initial/final states
-- a (synchronous) transition whenever A and B have an action in common
+- *synchronous* transitions on common actions
-- the remaining transitions of A and B
+- *asynchronous* transitions on the other actions

 **Composition is everyday's operation**